helperfriend/crouton/README.md

-# crouton: Chromium OS Universal Chroot Environment
+This is yet another fork of dnchier's **crouton: Chromium OS Universal Chroot Environment**.
+Hopefully, I'll do something with it.
+However, one thing won't do is change the original legendary readme:

-crouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
+Rrouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
 Currently Ubuntu and Debian are supported (using debootstrap behind the scenes), but "Chromium OS Debian, Ubuntu, and Probably Other Distros Eventually Chroot Environment" doesn't acronymize as well (crodupodece is admittedly pretty fun to say, though).

-## But first...

 :warning: **Steps to install crouton have changed!**  :warning: